-Enjoy and explore the small coast village of Matala.
+Enjoy and explore the small coastal village of Matala.
 It first made into the history books as the place where Zeus, in the form of a bull. swam ashore with Europa on his back before dragging her off to Gortyna.
-The Minoans used Matala as their harbour for Phaestos and under the Romans it became the port for Gortyna.
+The Minoans used Matala as their harbor for Phaestos and under the Romans, it became the port for Gortyna.
 Ruins of these ancient settlements are still visible on the seabed.

 Since 2011 a Matala Hippie Reunion Festival drew scores of people but overall little of the "peace and love" is left.
-This takes place in the beginning of June and it is a 3 days music festival with live music, beach parties, right in front of the famous caves with music from sixties / seventies - the sound & music of the legendary woodstock festival ... an attractive program with lots of live music and party feeling, all kind of activities like Hippie bazaar, and Hippie events acoustic live music, concerts, happenings, exhibitions, children fun parc ... and more!
+This takes place at the beginning of June and it is a 3 days music festival with live music, beach parties, right in front of the famous caves with music from the sixties/seventies - the sound & music of the legendary Woodstock festival ... an attractive program with lots of live music and party feeling, all kind of activities like Hippie bazaar, and Hippie events acoustic live music, concerts, happenings, exhibitions, children fun parc ... and more!

 Matala and the area around it is also a popular nesting ground for Caretta Caretta sea turtles.
 The sea Protection Society has a booth near the car park.

 Matala Beach is one of the four hundred (400) Greek beaches which have been awarded a Blue Flag.
-This “environmental certificate” is given to beaches which meet stringent criteria of water quality, environmental management and safety.
+This “environmental certificate” is given to beaches that meet stringent criteria of water quality, environmental management, and safety.

-You can find some wonderful beaches close to the hotel, such as Kommos, Kalamaki, Kokkinos Pyrgos, Kaloi Limenes etc, where you can also enjoy the beautiful sunset over the Libyan Sea.
-Note that the north part of Kommos beach is the naturists part with no sunbeds.
-Kokkinos Pirgos a long sandy beach with shallow water, the east side of the beach is more secluded than the part close to the port.
+You can find some wonderful beaches close to the hotel, such as Kommos, Kalamaki, Kokkinos Pyrgos, Kaloi Limenes, etc, where you can also enjoy the beautiful sunset over the Libyan Sea.
+Note that the north part of Kommos beach is the naturists' part with no sunbeds.
+Kokkinos Pyrgos a long sandy beach with shallow water, the east side of the beach is more secluded than the part close to the port.

 Horse riding is another way to discover the hidden paths of south Crete.
 In Pitsidia (4 km) there is a horse stable, that organizes horse riding excursions.
 All equipment is supplied to the guests.

-Museum of Cretan Ethnology, is an outstanding museum in the village of Vori and provides fascinating insights into traditional Cretan culture.
-This is the best museum of its kind on the island and absolutely worth a detour.
+The Museum of Cretan Ethnology is outstanding in the village of Vori and provides fascinating insights into the traditional Cretan culture.
+This is the best museum of its kind on the island and worth a detour.

-Get your own mask and fins and go for snorkeling.
-In the south coast of Crete, there is a great variety of fish and sea-plants, the visibility is excellent and there is no currents.
-Choose a rocky seabed where the sealife variety is wider, and go there either early in the morning or late in the afternoon.
+Get your mask and fins and go for snorkeling.
+On the south coast of Crete, there is a great variety of fish and sea-plants, the visibility is excellent and there are no currents.
+Choose a rocky seabed where the sea life variety is wider, and go there either early in the morning or late in the afternoon.